andreyzhegalov/city-guide-service/README.md

 # City Guide Service

+## Usage

+Just send message with your current location via attachment in the Telegram and service returned show place description.

 ## Description

 The service provides information about city showplaces.
 The service is available via telegarm bot @ CityGuide2020Bot.

 The service includes a number of modules: